Land’s End, Cornwall

-There is a lot of chatter in the press today about Land’s End and the arrival imminently of the Olympic Torch.
+There is a lot of chatter in the press today about Land’s End and the arrival imminently of the Olympic Torch in Cornwall.
 This is where the real countdown to London 2012 begins for Britain.

 Until our recent trip to Trevella, near Newquay none of us had ever been to Land’s End before.
 I certainly hadn’t as I just thought it was the end of the country and a gimmicky signpost pointing to lots of places far far away.

 Oh how wrong I was.

 J asked on the Saturday morning “er, how far is Lands End?”.
 We worked out it was about an hour and a half away but what a fantastic drive it would be, really giving us a taste for the county we were in.

 We realised just how wrong as we pulled up to the car park and saw this: